A-Ighalo/Pyspark-/README.md

-# These notebooks are practice exercises to understand the fundamentals of PySpark
+# Practice Notebooks for the Fundamentals of PySpark

 ## Topics included are:
     a.
 Loading data into DataFrames